unbiodiversitylab/unbl-documentation/docs/unbl-public-platform/15_clip_export.md

-# How do I clip and export layers?
+# How do I clip and export datasets?

 ![Clip and Export](images/gifs/16_clip_export.gif)